-Ithaca, NY – The Finger Lakes Land Trust today announced that it has acquired 30 acres of meadows, forest, and wetlands as an addition to its Lindsay-Parsons Biodiversity Preserve in the Town of West Danby, Tompkins County.
+Ithaca, NY – The Finger Lakes Land Trust acquired 30 acres of meadows, forest, and wetlands as an addition to its Lindsay-Parsons Biodiversity Preserve in the Town of West Danby, Tompkins County.
 With this latest addition, the preserve now spans 537 acres of diverse wildlife habitats.

 The new addition borders the existing preserve on two sides and includes frontage on two kettle ponds and on State Route 34/96.
 The tract is home to beaver, seasonal populations of Hooded Merganser ducks, and Great Blue Heron.
 With this expansion, the Land Trust will now have an increased ability to manage wildlife habitats as well as expand opportunities for outdoor recreation within the preserve.